neetjn/ansible-elementary-env/README.md

 # ansible-plays-workspace

-Ansible plays for bootstrapping my personal workspace on Elementary OS.
+Ansible plays for bootstrapping my personal workspace on Elementary OS (Loki).

 This playbook has been broken up into four individual role groups: